Low-balled by insurer, Louisiana couple turns to public adjusters after Ida: 'They're miracle workers'

 Insurers sometimes low-ball policyholders hoping they’ll get worn out by the bureaucratic hurdles and simply settle for less, Patestos said.
 He’s noticed wealthier clients, who have access to the resources needed to fight, often receive settlements without having to go through as much rigmarole as poorer clients.

-“It’s amazing how fast insurers will start to move when a public adjuster gets on the claim,” added Stewart Severino, co-founder of Smart Claims.
+“It’s amazing how fast insurers will start to move when a public adjuster gets on the claim,” added Stewart Severino, co-founder of Smart Claims Public Adjusting.

 After months of waiting, the Davis’ are finally on a path to recovery, thanks to their public adjusters.
 But they’re nowhere near close to putting Hurricane Ida behind them.
 Earlier this week, the contractor hired to mitigate the damage to the Davis’ condo after the storm submitted a $20,000 invoice to USAA.
 The couple is on the hook for the cost.